Skip to main content

 6.1 When should a QSIA be undertaken?

-• A QSIA must be initiated as part of the development and proposal stage of all, service changes, business cases, efficiency plans, and other change projects, that have a direct or indirect impact on patient care.
+• A QSIA must be initiated as part of the development and proposal stage of all, service changes, business cases, savings plans, and other change projects, that have a direct or indirect impact on patient care.

 • QSIAs will be initiated in order that necessary mitigation can be agreed which should become an essential component of project implementation plans.